cs1302uga/cs1302-ce09/README.md

 1. Create and document a `Rectangle` class in the `cs1302.shapes` package.
 It should extend the `Shapes` class.
-In addition to including relevant instance variables for describing a rectangle, it should provide overrides for the `getArea` and `getPerimeter` methods.
+In addition to including relevant instance variables for describing a rectangle, it should provide a constructor and a set of overrides for the `getArea` and `getPerimeter` methods.
 Additionally, include getter methods for the instance variables.

 1. Compile your `Rectangle` class.
 If you encounter any compililation errors: